lzhang30/Double-Mix/README.md

 # Double-Mix Pseudo-Label Framework

-Here is the code for our work Double-Mix Pseudo-Label Framework.
+Here is the code for our proposed Double-Mix Pseudo-Label Framework.

 ## Data Preprocess
 To prepare the dataset, you can follow the work of [DHC](https://github.com/xmed-lab/DHC).